ExaltedGG/renownfarming/rules/index.md

 - "Do not feed the trolls." as they say.
 - If you encounter any toxic activity, report them to us immediately (preferably with screenshots/video especially if they occurred outside the server).

-### 4 - No advertisements or promotions of any kind.
+### 4 - No posts about buying or selling anything.
 - The server is not a marketplace.
 - Do not post messages with the purpose selling or buying game accounts, cheats and other products, or services such as account boosting.
 - Do not ask for money, real or virtual, from any of the members in any of the channels or through direct messaging.

+### 5 - No advertisements or promotions of any kind.
 - You cannot promote any server, community, social media accounts, and any streaming channels without permission and prior approval from the Server Administrators.

-### 5 - Do not Direct Message other users for unrelated reasons unless they specifically told you.
+### 6 - Do not Direct Message other users for unrelated reasons unless they specifically told you.
 - Try to keep all communication within the server.
 - Many of our members do not like receiving random DMs from strangers and most of the time, for no reason.
 Should you be a recipient of such, we encourage you to open a ticket and report the offending user.
 - This can also help moderators monitor and immediately check any incidents should they happen.

-### 6 - No reputation trading or any manipulation of the reputation system.
+### 7 - No reputation trading or any manipulation of the reputation system.
 - If you're actually a decent human being and teammate, you will get the points you deserve.
 - We have observed several instances of these and have applied impromptu admin actions for such.
 But we are now standardising this rule and will have a specific set of penalties for any suspicious rep activity.
 - Only server admins can remove points from members.

-### 7 - No NSFW content.
+### 8 - No NSFW content.
 - Do not post nor discuss any content or topic that can be considered NSFW.

-### 8 - Do not spam the @Active Booster role or anything else.
+### 9 - Do not spam the @Active Booster role or anything else.
 - Slowmode will be activated on most channels.
 - Do not abuse bot commands, no excess use of emojis and/or special characters, and tagging random users and @everyone or @here.
 - Do not jump through different voice channels within a short amount of time or spam soundboards/voice mods or any unnecessary and loud noises in voice chats.

-### 9 - Take note of the server channels and their purpose.
+### 10 - Take note of the server channels and their purpose.
 - Most of the channel names are self-explanatory.
 If these are not enough, there are descriptions on the channel topic.
 - Only post relevant information or topics based on the channel you're in.

-### 10 - English is the only language to be used in all public channels.
-- Yes, we are an international community but most, if not all, of our members speak and understand English.
-So, why not use a language that everyone can use?

 ![Game Rules](https://raw.githubusercontent.com/WolfHQ/renownfarming/gh-pages/images/rulesgame.png)